Embed This Data

 - $26,669 per capita

 - FDI Inflow:

-Greece joined NATO in 1952 and the European Union in 1981.
+Greece achieved independence from the Ottoman Empire in 1830, joined NATO in 1952, and joined the European Union in 1981.
 It adopted the euro in 2002.
-Prime Minister Alexis Tsipras of the Coalition of the Radical Left (Syriza) was able to reestablish a coalition government following snap elections in September 2015.
-Greece remains mired in political and economic uncertainty.
-In May 2016, an IMF–EU deal on Greek debt relief led to the release of $11.5 billion in new bailout funds.
-Greece has been beset by a series of crippling strikes and protests in the face of new austerity measures and has had to deal with high numbers of migrants.
+Prime Minister Alexis Tsipras of the Coalition of the Radical Left (Syriza) was able to reestablish a coalition government following snap elections in 2015, but Greece remains mired in political and economic uncertainty.
+The economy has contracted severely since the 2008 financial crisis and has yet to recover; unemployment remains very high.
+Shipping and tourism are the main industries, with tourism accounting for eight out of 10 new jobs in 2016.
+Greece has been beset by a series of crippling strikes and protests in the face of austerity measures.

-The top personal income tax rate has been increased to 42 percent.
-The top corporate tax rate has been increased from 26 percent to 29 percent.
-The overall tax burden equals 35.9 percent of total domestic income.
-Government spending has amounted to 56.2 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.7 percent of GDP.
-Public debt is equivalent to 178.4 percent of GDP.
+The top personal income tax rate is 42 percent.
+The top corporate tax rate has been increased to 29 percent.
+The overall tax burden equals 36.8 percent of total domestic income.
+Over the past three years, government spending has amounted to 51.3 percent of total output (GDP), and budget deficits have averaged 2.4 percent of GDP.
+Public debt is equivalent to 181.3 percent of GDP.